Truss warns Tory party could ‘effectively die’ as she takes aim at Sunak

 “I’m hearing too much from candidates saying, ‘we need unity’, or ‘we need to dampen things down’.
 I think that’s completely wrong – that’s not where the country is.”

-The former prime minister said she had not decided who she would back in the leadership campaign, which is set to be decided in November, however, she said it was a “shame” former home secretary Priti Patel had not entered the race.
+The former prime minister said she had not decided who she would back in the leadership campaign, which is set to be decided in November, however, she said it was a “shame” former home secretary Suella Braverman had not entered the race.

 Ms Truss replied with a blunt “yes” when asked whether the “Conservative Party could effectively die”.